- Tod Williams

 Having read and enjoyed Stephen King’s fast-paced novel Cell, the prospect of a film based on his 2006 zombie yarn proved exciting, if only for a fresh take on the well-treaded subgenre.
-In this book more than most of his stories, King wrote passages with such clear cinematic vision that I couldn’t help but see the story making a fine film.
+In this book more than in most of his stories, King wrote passages with such clear cinematic vision that I couldn’t help but see the story making a fine film.
 To be sure, King established himself as a literary Hollywood unto himself through prose that was written to be visualized, and he connected with his readers by utilizing familiar cinematic touches in his prose.
 Perhaps this explains why King has been adapted to film more than any modern author, even if the results are sometimes corny and disappointing.

 But the film version of Cell goes beyond another corny and disappointing King translation like Pet Sematary (1989) or 1994’s TV miniseries based on The Stand.
 Though Eli Roth (The Green Inferno) was originally slated to direct, Tod Williams (Paranormal Activity 2, 2010) helmed the adaptation into something bordering on unintelligible.
 At the very least, the film bears little resemblance to the book.
 In fact, reading the book might be the only way viewers will understand what’s happening in Cell, since the screenplay, written by King and Adam Alleca (The Last House on the Left remake), leaps over otherwise crucial story elements like plot, character, and drama.

 The film opens as graphic novelist Clay Riddell (John Cusack, also co-producer, and star of two other King adaptations, Stand By Me and 1408) gets off a plane at the Boston airport.
 He calls his estranged wife and their son, but his phone battery dies.
 It’s a good thing too, since all at once, people in the airport begin grabbing their heads and screaming, and then screeching and attacking the few remaining people who aren’t acting totally bonkers.
-Clay notices someone try to make an emergency call, but her cell phone unleashes a pulse that turns her into one of many phone zombies, later dubbed “phoners”.
+Clay notices someone trying to make an emergency call, but her cell phone unleashes a pulse that turns her into one of many phone zombies, later dubbed “phoners”.
 Williams had already used the opening credits montage to show us how virtually everyone in the airport is using a cell phone, as if this is new to modern viewers, and so the exposure to the pulse is total.

-As Clay narrowly escapes death, the viewer feels uninvolved and unsure what’s going on, in part because his character isn’t given a personality, and Cusack isn’t interested in creating one.
+As Clay narrowly escapes death, the viewer feels uninvolved and unsure of what’s going on, in part because his character isn’t given a personality, and Cusack isn’t interested in creating one.
 With the power out due to a badly animated CGI plane crash, Clay soon finds a stalled subway car filled with normal humans, all of whom want to stay put.
 He teams with the train’s conductor, Tom McCourt (Samuel L. Jackson, also in 1408), and the two resolve to walk the subway tunnels to safety.
 This initial chaos is filmed with wobbly cameras by Michael Simmonds and pieced together with little shot-by-shot cohesion by editor Jacob Craycroft, qualities that amount to the only consistent aspect of Cell—its inconsistency.
 If the garbled visuals weren’t enough, Williams can’t seem to orchestrate tension.
 And though we keep hoping for the proceedings to improve, they never do.

 Clay and Tom soon join with the former’s neighbor, the teenaged Alice (Isabelle Fuhrman), and together the threesome heads out to find Clay’s son, a noble cause dramatically muted by the screenplay’s utter lack of dramatic oomph.
 The majority of Cell takes place on the road, interrupted by episodic encounters with humans and phoners alike, bearing a certain similarity to AMC’s The Walking Dead.
 Each encounter feels underwritten, with each new character given a few one-note lines and then quickly disposed of.
 All the while, phoners supposedly learn, grow smarter, and exhibit ever more intelligent and unique behavior, but the audience does not see and cannot track this progression.
 So little screentime is devoted to the phoners that they remain indistinguishable from your run-of-the-mill zombies—mindless, screaming, violent things—instead of the psychic, ever more interesting and mysterious phoners in King’s book.